 ATVs handle differently from other vehicles such as motorcycles and cars.
 Proper instruction and practice are important.
-The ATV RiderCourseSM, a half-day hands-on training program, is available nationwide.
-If you purchased a new ATV, you may be eligible for free training.
+The ATV RiderCourseSM, an online plus hands-on training program, is available nationwide.
+The online E-Course is free to everyone.
+If you purchased a new ATV, you may also be eligible for free hands-on training.
 Once training is completed, you may also be eligible to receive an incentive.
-To find out if you are eligible for free training, contact the ATV Enrollment Express at
+To find out if you are eligible for free hands-on training, contact the ATV Enrollment Express at 800.887.2887.

-800.887.2887.
 To enroll in the ATV RiderCourse nearest you, visit atvsafety.org/reserve-your-seat or call 800.887.2887.
-Those not eligible for free training may take the course for a reasonable fee.
+Those not eligible for free handson training may take the course for a reasonable fee.
 We recommend that you take advantage of the training programs, and have your youngster perform the exercises in this booklet.